huggingface/diffusion-models-class/unit4/README.md

 # Unit 4: Going Further with Diffusion Models

 Welcome to Unit 4 of the Hugging Face Diffusion Models Course!
 In this unit we will look at some of the many improvements and extensions to diffusion models appearing in the latest research.
-It will be less code-heavy than previous units have been, and is designed to give you a jumping off point for further research and set up for possible additional units in the future.
+It will be less code-heavy than previous units have been, and is designed to give you a jumping off point for further research.

 ## Start this Unit :rocket: